LCYTC Project Specialist

 Grants & Subcontracts Manager

-Krystle Mitchell serves as the Program Director of the Louisiana Alliance of Children's Advocacy Centers In her role, Krystle supports the Executive Director in the management of daily operations and programming of LACAC.
+Krystle Mitchell serves as the Executive Director of the Louisiana Alliance of Children's Advocacy Centers In her role, Krystle is responsible for the management of daily operations and programming of LACAC.
 She works to empower CAC’s across Louisiana to better serve victims and families, increase access to quality training, develop statewide resources, and provide support for CAC’s to achieve and maintain national accreditation standards.

 Krystle attended Alcorn State University (ASU) and has over a decade of experience working with children and families.
 Of those experiences, the most rewarding are her time in the non-profit sector at the Gulf Coast Center for Nonviolence and the South Mississippi Children's Advocacy Center.
 Most notably during her time at SMCAC, Krystle held various roles from a Child and Family Advocate in which she supported families who experienced trauma and abuse.
 She later advanced to the MDT Facilitator and finally to Director.
 During her tenure, the SMCAC grew in capacity from 4 staff members to 16 as well as expanded services to include a satellite office in a rural community.
 Krystle oversaw the day-to-day operations working with staff to care for the needs of individuals served by the center.
 She was also instrumental in grant preparation and reporting as well as building and sustaining relationships with the public and community leaders.
 She helped to promote and deliver education and awareness initiatives for the community that focus on essential programming particularly involving abuse, violence, and human trafficking.